CHICAGO POEMS: five poems by Carl Sandburg

 Univ. of Manchester (UK) 17 Nov.
 2011 ca. 7.5 min.

-After traveling regularly to Chicago for many years, this is my interpretation, through words of Sandburg, of how I remember different parts of the city.
+of how I remember different parts of the city.

 2nd Prize; AFC & Schubert Society of St. Paul Art Song contest.